claricoreai/claricore-connectors/README.md

 ## Connector SDK

-Create connectors using standardized interfaces.
+Create connectors using a consistent interface.

 - SourceConnector
 - DestinationConnector